Plan your sustainable investment via Managed Funds Build a sleep easy investment portfolio with free advice given by experts. Have…

 If you are sure that you qualify as an Accredited investors with certifiable documents, you may be able to invest into Fundsmith via the IFAST or Phillip Capital platform either on your own or through a Licensed Financial Advisor that has access to both or either of these two platforms.
 The minimum investment can range from sgd $5,000 or $20,000 single premium or as low as $100 monthly depending on the platform.

 As the Fundsmith Equity Fund is a restricted foreign fund with no part of the company registered in Singapore, the fund is not available via the above platforms for retail investors.
 To do so however, retail investors can get exposure to Fundsmith Equity via Investment Linked Policy.
-Currently there are two companies that holds Fundsmith in their ILP Platforms, they are Tokio Marine and AXA.
+Currently there are three companies that holds Fundsmith in their ILP Platforms, they are Tokio Marine, Singlife and HSBC Life.
 Depending on your time horizon and budget, you will be able to get exposed to this fund at a low monthly budget of $200 or a lump sum of $1,000.
-Cost on such platforms is typically mistakenly assume to be high but here is an example of your breakeven yield if you can hold your investments for a certain number of years from the AXA platform
+Cost on such platforms is typically mistakenly assume to be high but here is an example of your breakeven yield if you can hold your investments for a certain number of years from the HSBC Life platform

 To do so, you will have to sit down with a licensed financial advisor to first understand your needs and objective in investing.
 You should also have your risk profile assessed by an advisor to determine if you should even consider going 100% into such a fund.
 The fund by its own can be classified as moderately aggressive or aggressive depending on which platforms you are investing from.
 As such, it is important to know that investing in such fund can result in high volatility on your investment monies and a possible loss of principal.
 Over here in moneyline.sg we provide introducing activities to licensed financial advisors to help you with your financial goals.
 Do fill up your information below and Our MAS-Licensed Partner will provide you with objective advice and help you compare quotes from different providers.
 100% Free & No Commitment.
 Retrieve your info using your Singpass app or manually fill in the form below.